pmagdon/cloud_detection/docs/source/results.rst

 +------------+-------------------+-----------------+-------------------+------------------+
 | City       |        0.86       |       0.10      |       0.13        |        475       |
 +------------+-------------------+-----------------+-------------------+------------------+

-Table 2: Results of the confusion matrix for the three land cover classes.
+Table 4: Results of the confusion matrix for the three land cover classes

 We observe that the forest class reaches the best overall accuracy despite the fact that it is also the class with the highest error of omission.
 This type of error is commonly found on the edges of the clouds.
 On top of it, in this time